 These increased falls and medication errors cost an estimated $1,346 for each North Carolina RN and just under $2 billion in the United States each year.
 The research concludes that, "More attention must be paid to the health of the nursing workforce to positively influence the quality of patient care and patient safety and to control costs."

 While nurses often deal with musculoskeletal pain and depression, they may endure other discomforts as well.
 Their personal lives and relationships may suffer.
 They may develop other health problems, or they may burn out and leave the nursing profession.

 Three of the most important suggestions when it comes to self-care are eating a nutritious diet, exercising regularly and practicing stress-reduction techniques.

-The CDC recommends a weekly exercise regimen that includes 2.5 hours of moderate aerobic activity, such as brisk walking, one hour and 15 minutes of vigorous-intensity aerobic activity, or some combination of the two.
+Exercise: The CDC recommends a weekly exercise regimen that includes 2.5 hours of moderate aerobic activity (such as brisk walking), one hour and 15 minutes of vigorous-intensity aerobic activity or some combination of the two.
 You also need two or more days of strength activities that work all major muscle groups.

 If you enjoy socializing, make it a regular part of your life.
 If you are an introvert who requires solitude, let people know.
 Choose activities you like, not what others think you should do.

-Another practice many people find helpful is a gratitude or appreciation practice.
+Another self-care practice involves gratitude or appreciation.
 Every day, write down a few things about your life that you appreciate.
 Focusing on the good things can change your perspective and create a sense of gratitude.

 Self-care for nurses is not a luxury.
 It is a necessity for the health and well-being of both nurses and their patients.